-I value health, wellness, and fitness.
-It is a top priority in my life as I know it is in many of yours.
-With a surplus of information out there around this topic, I still believe there is one answer that can be applied to everyone to offer lasting results.
+Health, wellness, and fitness are top priorities for me, as I know it is for many of you as well.
+With a surplus (to say the least) of information out there around this topic, I still believe there is one solid answer that can be applied to everyone to offer lasting results.
+Did you get that??
+That’s right!
+I said, LASTING results!
 Through my personal experience and in engaging with others, I have come to learn that the true key to achieving optimal health, weight management, and fitness performance is: Consistency.
 With the holidays around the corner, there are so many variables that enter into our lives.
 Commitments, entertainment, holiday cocktails, parties, kids, weather, and festive foods.
 Although life shifts during the next couple of months, we should not get too concerned if we adopt the consistency habitude.
 Skip a workout, eat a sugar cookie, and have a cocktail.
 These things will not derail your progress or goals if you continue to eat healthy most of the time, and get active almost everyday.

 Many times when friends and clients are talking with me about their health/fitness goals, I ask them to think of a time in their life when they felt happy, healthy, fit, and confident.
 Usually they can pinpoint a time in their lives and correlate it to an exact year or event.
 I then ask them what they were doing at that time?
 Were they running, were they getting more sleep, did they have less stress, what/how were they eating?